osg-htc/docs/docs/data/xrootd/install-shoveler.md

 Installing the Shoveler
 -----------------------

-The shoveler can be installed via RPM, Container, or staticly compiled binary.
+The shoveler can be installed via RPM, container, or staticly compiled binary.

 Requirements for running the Shoveler

 1. An open port (configurable) that can receive UDP packets from the XRootD servers.
     It does not need to be an open port to the internet, only open to the XRootD servers.
-2. Outgoing TCP connectivity.
+1. Outgoing TCP connectivity.
-3. A directory to store the on-disk queue.
+1. A directory to store the on-disk queue.

 Configuring the Shoveler
 ------------------------

 Configuration can be specified with environment variables or a configuration file.
 The configuration file is in `yaml`.
 An example configuration file is distributed with the shoveler.
 In the RPM, the configuration file is located in `/etc/xrootd-monitoring-shoveler/config.xml`.
-Below, we will break the configuration file into fragments, but they together make a whole configuration file.
+Below, we will break the configuration file into fragments but together they make a whole configuration file.

 Environment variables can be derived from the yaml.
 Every environment variable starts with `SHOVELER_`, then continues with the structure of the configuration file.
 For example, the `amqp url` can be configured with the environment variable `SHOVELER_AMQP_URL`.
 The `verify` option can be configured with `SHOVELER_VERIFY`.